guardian/useful-links/after-starting.md

 * [Prism/Marauder](https://github.com/guardian/prism/tree/master/marauder) - For finding instances in AWS/GC2

 ## Email lists
-* dig.dev - is for general department wide messages - ask Lizzy Clamp or Iona McKendrick to be added to this list
+* dig.dev - is for general department wide messages - ask Sidel Stewart or Iona McKendrick to be added to this list
 * dig.dev.software - is for software related messages - email IT Servicedesk and ask to be added to this list

 ## Other